JEP 454: Foreign Function & Memory API

 Dependencies

-The work described here will likely enable subsequent work to provide a tool, jextract, which, starting from the header files for a given native library, mechanically generates the native method handles required to interoperate with that library.
-This will further reduce the overhead of using native libraries from Java.
+The jextract tool depends on the FFM API.
+It takes the header files for a native library and mechanically generates the downcall method handles required to interoperate with that library.
+This reduces the overhead of using native libraries from Java code.